How To Naturally Turn a Posterior Baby - Baby Chick

 Digital Vaginal Examination

 During a vaginal exam, your provider may be able to feel the soft spots (or fontanelles) on your baby’s head.
-This can help them identify the orientation of the baby’s head and tell whether your baby is posterior.
-This method of determining the baby’s position is often inaccurate but more likely accurate with more experienced providers, if the cervix is more dilated, and if the baby is more descended.3,5
+This can help them identify the baby’s head orientation and determine whether your baby is posterior.
+This method of determining the baby’s position is often inaccurate, but more likely accurate with more experienced providers, if the cervix is more dilated, and if the baby is more descended.3,5

 Ultrasound